NazihZaz/Heroku-Deployment-App/README.md

 a.
 Home route `("/")` that loads the home page.

 b.
 Prediction route `("/pred", methods=['POST'])` that collects the input of the online form, transform the array collected using the loaded scaler, runs the scaled array into the model loaded and returns the prediction.

 3. Creation of an [index.html](starter/templates/index.html) to `render_template` the [Flask App](starter/app.py).
 4. Creation of a [style.css](starter/static/css/style.css) to style our webpage.
 5. Creation of a [run.py](run.py) that fires up the [Flask App](starter/app.py).
 6. Creation of a [requirements.txt](requirements.txt) that holds all the imports.
 7. Creation of a [Procfile](Procfile).
 8. Creation of an [__init__.py](starter/__init__.py).
-9. Creation of [.venv folder](.venv) that contains the different environment packages.
-10. Creation of an account and a new app on heroku.com.
+9. Creation of an account and a new app on heroku.com.
-11. Connecting the app to this GitHub Repository and deploying the app https://underwriters-app-pred.herokuapp.com/
+10. Connecting the app to this GitHub Repository and deploying the app https://underwriters-app-pred.herokuapp.com/

 Below is a screenshot of the deployed app:
 ![app_image](Image/app_image.PNG)